Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/The Verge - The Verge/Elon Musk says Tesla would be _shut down_ if its cars were used for spying in China.md

 ---
-title: Elon Musk says Tesla would be _shut down_ if its cars were used for spying in China
+title: 'Elon Musk says Tesla would be _shut down_ if its cars were used for spying in China'
 categories:
     - 新媒体
     - The Verge - The Verge